meceware/meceware.com/docs/fullpage-for-elementor.md

 ## Slides

-Slides are the horizontal FullPage elements inside sections.
+Slides are the horizontal FullPage elements inside fullpage sections.

-Each `Inner Section` widget inside the Elementor Sections are set as FullPage Slides if [*Has Horizontal Slides*](#has-horizontal-slides) option of the section is enabled.
+Each `Inner Section` or `Container` widget inside the Elementor Sections or top `Container` Widget are set as FullPage Slides if [*Has Horizontal Slides*](#has-horizontal-slides) option of the section is enabled.

 ![How To Add Slides](assets/fullpage-for-elementor/g03-add-slides.gif "How To Add Slides")

-*Note: When a section is enabled as a Slide, only Inner Section widgets can be placed inside the section.
-No other widgets should be placed inside the section other than Inner Section.*
+*Note: When a section is enabled as a Slide, only Inner Section or Container widgets can be placed inside the fullpage section.
+No other widgets should be placed inside the section other than Inner Section or Container.*

 ### Add Slides

 * Enable [*Has Horizontal Slides*](#has-horizontal-slides) option of the section.
-* Add `Inner Section` widgets inside the section.
+* Add `Inner Section` widgets inside the section, or `Container` widgets inside the top container.
-* Add your content inside the `Inner Section` widgets.
+* Add your content inside the `Inner Section` or `Container` widgets.

 ### Remove Slides

-* Remove the `Inner Section`.
+* Remove the `Inner Section` or `Container`.

 ### Slide Options